jkbradley/peergrade/README.md

  peer grading using cardinal and ordinal grades.
 The code is not actively supported and may have bugs.

+*Citations*: If you use this code in a research publication, please
+ cite:
+    "A Case for Ordinal Peer-evaluation in MOOCs."
+    Nihar B. Shah, Joseph Bradley, Abhay Parekh, Martin J. Wainwright, Kannan Ramchandran.
+    Neural Information Processing Systems (NIPS): Workshop on Data Driven Education, Lake Tahoe, Dec.
+2013.

 This code contains learning and inference algorithms for a few peer grading settings:
 * Cardinal vs. ordinal: Students give each other cardinal